publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt1/m__us_usc_t19_s2252.md

                 (I) the serious injury is likely to be difficult to repair by reason of perishability of the like or directly competitive agricultural product; or

-                (II) the serious injury cannot be timely prevented through investigation under subsection (b) of this section and action under [section 2253 of this title][/us/usc/t19/s2253].
+                (II) the serious injury cannot be timely prevented through investigation under subsection (b) and action under [section 2253 of this title][/us/usc/t19/s2253].

             (D) At the request of the Commission, the Secretary of Agriculture shall promptly provide to the Commission any relevant information that the Department of Agriculture may have for purposes of making determinations and findings under this subsection.